Azure/karpenter-provider-azure/docs/workshops/13_disruption_controls.md

 Use the following command to deploy a `NodePool`, and `AKSNodeClass` for `Disruption Controls`, where we've made the nodes `expireAfter` 2 minutes, which will make the NodePool try to remove the nodes after 2 minutes.

-> Note: We've set `terminationGracePeriod` in addition to `expireAfter` here.
-This is a good way to help define an absolute maximum on the lifetime of a node.
-The node should be deleted at `expireAfter` and finishes draining within the `terminationGracePeriod` thereafter.
-Pods blocking eviction like PDBs and `do-not-disrupt` will block full draining until the `terminationGracePeriod` is reached.
+> Note: setting `terminationGracePeriod` in addition to `expireAfter` is a good way to help define an absolute maximum on the lifetime of a node.
+The node would be deleted at `expireAfter` and finishes draining within the `terminationGracePeriod` thereafter.
+However, setting `terminationGracePeriod` will ignore `karpenter.sh/do-not-disrupt: "true"`, and take precedence of a pods blocking eviction like PDBs and `do-not-disrupt` or its `terminationGracePeriod`, so be careful using it.

 ```bash
 cd ~/environment/karpenter